avishai111/Loss-Functions-Audio-Deepfake-Detection/README.md

 This repository provides implementations of various loss functions designed for **Audio Deepfake Detection**, focusing on robust feature learning and classification.
 The methods include:

 - **AOCloss (Adaptive Centroid Shift Loss)**: A one-class learning framework that adapts a centroid for bonafide samples while distancing spoof samples.
-- **OCSoftmax (One-Class Softmax)**: A loss function that classifies bonafide and spoofed audio based on feature distances.
+- **OCSoftmax (One-Class Softmax)**: A loss function that classifies bonafide and spoofed audio based on one-class learning for bonafide samples.
 - **AMSoftmax (Additive Margin Softmax Loss)**: A margin-based loss function to enhance class separability.

-Each loss function is implemented in PyTorch and can be seamlessly integrated into deep learning models for deepfake detection.
+Each loss function is implemented in PyTorch and can be seamlessly integrated into deep learning models for audio deepfake detection.

 ---